COVID: Can a surgical mask be used more than once?

 At room temperature, coronaviruses gradually lose their infecting power.
 On ordinary plastic this virus only survives for four days.
 On a mask experimentally contaminated with a high viral load, 99.9% to 99.99% of the coronaviruses SARS-CoV-2 are inactive after 7 days on the outside and 4 days on the inside.
 On the seventh day, between 0.01% and 0.1% of the starting viruses can still be extracted by washing the fibres.

 We believe, however, that on a lightly contaminated mask there will be almost no virus left after 7 days, and that if any virus remains, it is strongly bound to the mask fibres by electrostatic attraction.
 Finally, the particles on the front of the mask cannot pass through it and therefore cannot be sucked in by the wearer of the mask.
 This reasoning is logical, and based on scientific data, but it does not guarantee the absolute effectiveness of the proposed method, which has never been rigorously tested with volunteers.

-We are only talking here about the method with the paper envelopes, which is the simplest and most practical.
-Members of our team have been using it for several months.
-For the other methods (dry heat, steam, disinfectant), see the question Can a mask be reused?
+We are only talking here about the envelope method, which is the simplest and most practical.
+The members of our team have been using it for several months.
+For the other methods (dry heat, steam, disinfectant), see the question Can you reuse a mask?